Ghost-8D/Ghost-8D/README.md

 ### Hi there, I'm [Panayiotis!](https://panayiotisleon1.wixsite.com/eportfolio) 👋

 - 🔭 I’m currently working as a Data Scientist at KPMG.
-- 🌱 I’m currently learning R programming, data mining and cloud computing concepts.
+- 🌱 I’m currently learning blockchain programming, computer vision and cloud computing concepts.
 - 👯 I’m looking to collaborate on interesting projects.
 - 💬 Ask me about anything (and let's hope I can answer your question 😄).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/panayiotis-leon/)